neuefische/web-exercises/README.md

 > 💡 This is different from running `create-react-app` directly.
 It will update the `README.md` and `package.json` to match our conventions.

+> ❗️ An exercise based on `create-react-app` might not be able to build in Codesandbox.
+The `create-react-app` setup includes the package `web-vitals`.
+The adblocker browser extension [uBlock Origin might block](https://github.com/codesandbox/codesandbox-client/issues/6035) requests to load this package.
+Please make sure to add the domain `codesandbox.io` and the pattern `/.*csb.app.*/` to the trusted sites ("Ausnahmeregeln") in the uBlock Origin settings.

 ## Exercise requirements

 All exercises must at least contain: